 You can also read condensed version of the information below at: How to Get a Divorce.

-If your divorce is fairly simple, for example, you don’t have children, substantial assets or debts, and won’t be discussing spousal support, then you may consider filing for divorce yourself.
-This is most frequently done by jointly completing and filing a Co-Petition for Dissolution.
-You can obtain the packet of multiple required forms online, or at the clerk’s office in the courthouse of the county in which you will be filing.
-If your Oregon divorce is more complex (involving children, a home, spousal support, etc.) self-filing is still possible, yet highly discouraged for the legal, financial and tax risks involved.
+If your Oregon divorce is fairly simple (no children, substantial assets or debts, spousal support), then you just want to know how to file for divorce in Oregon.
+There are two ways to do this: jointly complete and file a Co-Petition for Dissolution (the easiest option), or one of you files the Petition for Divorce and the other files a Response once they are served.
+Obtain the packet of multiple required forms online, or at the clerk’s office in the courthouse of the county in which you will be filing.
+For a more complex divorce involving children, a home, spousal support, etc., self-filing is still possible, yet highly discouraged for the legal, financial and tax risks involved.

 A divorce mediator works with you and your spouse to guide you through understanding, negotiating, and making decisions for all the issues in your divorce.
 The mediator writes a detailed agreement which is then filed with the courts and becomes your legal divorce settlement agreement.
 While there are many benefits of mediation it does not require you to be on good terms or amicable with your spouse; mediators have many problem-solving and conflict resolution tools to keep the parties productively moving towards settlement.